< Back

 At each reporting date, the entity should remeasure its assets, liabilities, and accruals for disposal or other costs or income, to reflect the actual or estimated change in value since the previous reporting date.

-In addition to the measurement requirements, there are also additional disclosure requirements associated with implementing the liquidation basis of accounting, so be sure to check the codification for the specific requirements.
-Some of those disclosure requirements include providing information about the liquidation plan, the methods and assumptions used to prepare the liquidation basis financial statements, and other disclosures required by GAAP.
+In addition to the measurement requirements, there are also additional disclosure requirements associated with implementing the liquidation basis of accounting.
+An example is providing information about the liquidation plan and assumptions used to prepare the financial statements.
+Be sure to check out ASC 205-30 for the specific requirements.

 Disclaimer